expo/expo/docs/versions/v30.0.0/sdk/map-view.md

     6. Choose the **Android apps** radio button under **Key restriction**.
     7. Click the **+ Add package name and fingerprint** button.
     8. Add your `android.package` from `app.json` (eg: `ca.brentvatne.growlerprowler`) to the Package name field.
-    9. Run `exp fetch:android:hashes`.
+    9. Run `expo fetch:android:hashes`.
     10. Copy `Google Certificate Fingerprint` from the output from step 9 and insert it in the "SHA-1 certificate fingerprint" field.
     11. Copy the API key (the first text input on the page) into `app.json` under the `android.config.googleMaps.apiKey` field.
 [See an example diff](https://github.com/brentvatne/growler-prowler/commit/3496e69b14adb21eb2025ef9e0719c2edbef2aa2).
     12. Press `Save` and then rebuild the app like in step 1.

-Note that if you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by `exp fetch:android:hashes`.
+Note that if you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by `expo fetch:android:hashes`.
 You can do this by grabbing the signature from Play Console -> Your App -> Release management -> App signing, and then going to the [API Dashboard](https://console.developers.google.com/apis/) -> Credentials and adding the signature to your existing credential.

 ## Deploying Google Maps to a standalone app on iOS